davidtchiu/davidtchiu.github.io/teaching/cs261/lab12.bst/index.md

       ![](figures/BSTLab_remove2.png)

-    - Case 3: `localRoot` has both children: Replace the `localRoot`'s data with the data stored in its in-order predecessor (hmm, I _did_ have you write `largestHelper(...)` moments earlier...)
-Next, make a recursive call to remove the in-order predecessor from the left subtree of the `localRoot` (yup, just call the same method you're currently writing).
+    - Case 3: `localRoot` has both children: Replace the `localRoot`'s data with the data stored in its in-order predecessor (hmm, I _did_ have you write `largestHelper(...)` moments earlier!)
+Next, make a recursive call to remove the in-order predecessor from the left subtree of the `localRoot` (yup, just call the same helper method you're currently writing on the current left subtree!).
 Don't forget to join-up the modified left subtree with the current `localRoot` by setting `localRoot.left` to whatever this recursive call returns.
 Return `localRoot` when this is done.

       ![](figures/BSTLab_remove3.png)

-    - Recursive case: if data at `localRoot` is smaller than the target data, then the `localRoot`'s right child is set to the root of the right subtree *after* you remove the victim from it.
-Therefore, you just need to set `localRoot.right` to the recursive call on the right subtree.
+    - Recursive case #1: if data at `localRoot` is smaller than the target data, then you just need to set `localRoot.right` to the recursive `removeHelper()` call on the right subtree.
 Return `localRoot`.

-    - Recursive case: if data at `localRoot` is smaller than the target data, then the `localRoot`'s right child is set to the root of the right subtree *after* you remove the victim from it.
-Therefore, you just need to set `localRoot.right` to the recursive call on the right subtree.
+    - Recursive case #2: if data at `localRoot` is larger than the target data, then  you just need to set `localRoot.left` to the recursive `removeHelper()` call on the left subtree.
 Return `localRoot`.

   - Here's a sample output: